sheehui/tp/docs/UserGuide.md

 Format: `exit`

-### Main Window Commands
+### Home Commands

-These commands are exclusive to Main Window, which can also be known as Home, the default window that pops up when DonnaFin is opened.
+These commands are exclusive to Home, which can also be known as Home, the default window that pops up when DonnaFin is opened.

 #### Adding a Client : `add`